Dionysius Vattasseril: Malankara Malpan

 By 1880, Rev. Fr.
 Geevarghese had become an authority in the Syriac language, Canons of the Church, Church History, Faith and Doctrine, the Church Fathers, Patristics and Theology.
 In recognition of his expertise in Syriac and theology he was designated as Malankara Malpaan (a Doctor and Teacher of the Church).
 In 1887, he was appointed the Syriac teacher at the Old Seminary.
 Malpan Fr.
-Geevarghese spent his spare time reading, studying, and thinking which translated to his many writings, such as the book Doctrines of the Church.
+Geevarghese spent his spare time reading, studying, and thinking which translated to his many writings.
 He also used his scholarship to edit and publish the order of Church worship to be used by the laity as an aid for participation in worship.
 He wrote and published a book titled Syriac - Chapter I for students of the language.
-During this period, he also authored the book Doctrines of the Church(Mathopadeshasarangal) which remains one of the most authoritative and popular works describing Orthodox dogma and ecclesiastical traditions with thorough Scriptural explanations.
+During this period, he also authored the book Doctrines of the Church (Mathopadeshasarangal) which remains one of the most authoritative and popular works describing Orthodox dogma and ecclesiastical traditions with thorough Scriptural explanations.
 In 1903, he translated the Holy Service book from Syriac to the local language Malayalam and published it with the blessings of the Church authorities.